heiner/heiner.github.com/_drafts/hankel-operators.md

 $$\frac{\pi}{2} - \arctan s$$ and the $$\arctan$$ term goes to zero as
 $$s\to 0$$.

-This is an "Abelian theorem" which requires existence of the original limit as one of its ingredients though.
+This is an "Abelian theorem" which requires the existence of the original limit as one of its ingredients.
 In this case, the existence is provided by [Dirichlet's test](https://en.wikipedia.org/wiki/Dirichlet%27s_test).